rufimelo99/lm-insecure-bias/README.md

 # Do Code LLMs Prefer Insecure Code?
 A Probabilistic Study of Security Misalignment

 This repository contains the artifact for the paper *"Do Code LLMs Prefer Insecure Code?
-A Probabilistic Study of Security Misalignment"*.
+A Probabilistic Study of Security Misalignment"*, accepted at the **IEEE International Conference on Software Testing, Verification and Validation (ICST) 2026**.

 We frame security alignment as a preference problem inspired by Direct Preference Optimization (DPO): for each vulnerable/safe code pair from real-world security commits, we measure whether the model assigns higher log-probability to the safe version (`chosen`) than to the vulnerable version (`rejected`).
 We additionally report perplexity differences and token-level entropy (uncertainty).